Graey/userreconOG/README.md

 ![](https://github.com/Graey/userreconOG/blob/main/screenshot.png)
 ## How to use:
 ```
+If You are using LINUX.
 Download the script and run.

+If You are using WINDOWS.
+Download GIT, then download the script and run.

 ```

 ```